mlabuda2/nf-tower-docs/docs/git/overview.md

 ### Bitbucket

-To connect to a private [BitBucket](https://bitbucket.org/) repository:
+To connect to a private BitBucket repository, refer to the [BitBucket documentation](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) to learn how to create a BitBucket App password.
+Then, create a new credential in Tower using these steps:

-1. Navigate to the **Credentials** tab, or select **Your credentials** from the navbar if you are using your personal workspace.
+1. Navigate to the **Credentials** tab.
+If you are using your personal workspace, select **Your credentials** from the user icon menu (top right).

 2. Select **Add Credentials**.